freemint/teradesk/readme.txt

 saves  a  few  kilobytes  of  memory  by  not  containing code which is only relevant  in  multitasking  environments,  and  by having a somewhat limited support of the AV-protocol  (AV-protocol functions  not likely to be used in Single-TOS are removed).
+Beware that the single-TOS version may not properly interpret some configuration files created in the multitasking version, e.g. if they contain any references to symbolic links or long filenames.

-If  only  DESKTOS.PRG  is to be used, it may be renamed to DESKTOP.PRG after copying,  but  this is needed only if some accessory which is an AV-protocol client will be used.
+If  only  DESKTOS.PRG  is to be used, it may be renamed to DESKTOP.PRG after copying,  but this is  not required;  the program will  regiser itself  with the AES as "DESKTOP" anyway.

 You  can  (but  need  not) also copy into this folder the files TERADESK.INF and  TERADESK.PAL  from  the  \EXAMPLES  folder.
-Note,  however, that these example  configuration  files  are set for one particular configuration, and may  not  be  appropriate  for your setup (Tera Desktop will attempt to obey everything  specified  in the configuration files, no matter what the actual environment is).
+Note,  however, that these example configuration files  are set for one hypothetical configuration, and may  not  be  appropriate  for your setup (Tera Desktop will attempt to obey everything  specified  in the configuration files, no matter what the actual environment is).